te21wals/KagelMarchMadness/README.md

 * From the project directory run `gradle idea` to set up the `./idea` folder
 * From the project directory run `gradle build` to build the project and create `/root/`
 * From the project directory run `gradle clean` to clean the project and delete `/root/`
+* From the project directory run `gradle run` to run the `kmm.MarchMadness2018.java`

 ### Results
 ``2017 - 99th Percentile on ESPN March Madness``